 The Career Services team provides comprehensive, professional, career-related services to students, alumni and area employers.
 Typical services provided include: job search strategies, resume preparation, interviewing techniques, career counseling and job placement.
 The Career Services team also works closely with employers to post available jobs, recruit on campus, and offer internships and cooperative education opportunities.

-The Veterans Affairs office at each TBR institution is available to assist active duty service members, veterans, reservists, Guardsmen, and family members with U.S. Department of Veterans Affairs education benefits and services they have earned.
+The Veterans Affairs office at each institution is available to assist active duty service members, veterans, reservists, Guardsmen, and family members with U.S. Department of Veterans Affairs education benefits and services they have earned.